 There is much more untapped evidence for the ideological underpinnings of Caucasian systems of social dependency, particularly in the mythic and folkloric sphere.
 For example, the Kabardian Andemyrkan Saga serves to question the rule of the princes who betray the half-commoner hero, similarly to other abrek (outlaw) tales (see Gould, 2016).
-Of particular importance are the Nart Sagas, a cycle of heroic epics common to most peoples of the North Caucasus and recorded in the late 19th century, which can have a strong aetiological and legitimating function.
+The Nart Sagas are especially significant.
+These are a cycle of heroic epics common to most peoples of the North Caucasus, recorded in the late 19th century, which can have a strong aetiological and legitimating function.
 However, certain cycles of tales can also question systems of social dependency.
 For example, the lower-class trickster figure of Shyrdon can, in some cases, serve as the antagonist of the sagas’ noble protagonists, but in others, he can serve as a vehicle to criticise the power structures they represent.
-However, the Nart Sagas remain an almost completely untapped resource for the history of the 18th and 19th centuries, and no study at all exists of the Shyrdon cycle, as far as I am aware.
+However, the Nart Sagas remain an almost completely untapped resource for the history of the 18th and 19th centuries, and as far as I am aware there are no studies of the Shyrdon cycle.
 I have, however, amassed a considerable database of Nart Sagas during my doctoral research, and look forward to utilising it if appointed to this position.
 These sources are particularly significant since different recensions of these tales were recorded at different times.
 As a result, they are exceptionally valuable in tracing changes to perceptions of the past in reaction to changing political conditions, notably the Russian Empire’s advance.

 Other sources I will draw on include the considerable Dagestani epigraphic record, which implicitly links the foundations of systems of social dependency to the Arabic ancestry of contemporary individuals and social groups.
 The Greek and Arabic epigraphic record of the Central North Caucasus may do the same, but this tradition has never previously been systematically studied.
 However, I conducted a survey of this material during my doctoral research, which can serve as a source base during this project.

-A final source is provided by outside descriptions of the Caucasus.
-Of particular use are accounts of travellers, such as Giorgio Interiano, Evlia Chelebi, and Julius von Klaproth.
-Whilst these sources must be read with great caution, I will be able to shed new light on their descriptions by utilising the same methodology as in my doctoral research, of ‘reading along the grain’ (i.e. picking out elements of foreign accounts which do not make sense in their epistemic contexts).
+Among written sources, accounts of travellers such as Giorgio Interiano, Evlia Chelebi, and Julius von Klaproth are particularly useful.
+Whilst these sources must be read with great caution, I aim to shed new light on their descriptions by utilising the same methodology as in my doctoral research, of ‘reading along the grain’ (i.e. picking out elements of foreign accounts which do not make sense in their epistemic contexts).
 In addition, whilst there has been considerable work on the Russian and Ottoman archival evidence for the North Caucasian slave trade (see Kurtynova-D’Herlugnan, 2010; Toledano, 2007), it seems that the Persian evidence has been worked on far less.
 I will therefore investigate this evidence for leads on Caucasian conceptions of the past, and potential parallels with Caucasian communities in Safavid and Qajar Iran, such as the Julfa Armenians.